Download

 Provider Controls

 • Conduct and document medication counts during each visit to help minimize diversion and increase quality of care.
-This procedure will give the clinician the ability to identify an issue and ensure the patient has adequate supplies of their medication.
+This procedure will allow the clinician to identify an issue and ensure the patient has adequate supplies of their medication.

 • Review the storage and security of medications and ensure there are internal pharmacy controls for administering and prescribing controlled substances.
 Additionally, review and monitor medication returns, disposal of medications, and wasting of medication.
 Ensure witnesses are present for these action items.